 *Look for dry pectin (used in home canning to thicken jams and jellies) in grocery stores or online

 - 1 (6-ounce) can frozen orange juice concentrate, thawed

 - 1 (6-ounce) can frozen lemonade concentrate, thawed

 - 1 (20-ounce) can crushed pineapple with juice

 - 1 10-ounce package frozen strawberries, thawed

 Dissolve sugar in the water.
 Add orange juice, lemonade, bananas, crushed pineapple with juice, strawberries, and mix well.
 Pour into 9×13 inch glass pan.
 Freeze until solid.
 When ready to serve, let it sit out for about 5 minutes before attempting to cut.
 Serves 6 to 8.

 Easy Frozen Fruit Squares

 - 3 cups orange juice

-Place fruits in baking pan 8 x 8 x 2 baking dish.
+Place fruit in baking pan 8 x 8 x 2 baking dish.
 Pour orange juice over fruit.
 Cover with aluminum foil and freeze.
 To serve, cut into squares.
+So refreshing!
 Yield: 9 squares.